Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 Cleansing Flames:  Priest creates a burst of cleansing fire that affects all creatures  in a 30-foot radius centered on <PRO_HIMHER>.
 All allied living creatures are healed for 2d4 hit points per Channel Energy Level of the caster.
-All hostile creatures are blinded for 2 rounds, additionally evil creatures suffer 2d4 points of magical damage per Channel Energy Level of the caster unless they make a save vs. spell with a penalty equal to one fourth of the caster level rounded down.
+All hostile creatures are blinded for 2 rounds, additionally evil creatures suffer 2d4 points of magical damage per Channel Energy Level of the caster unless they make a save vs. spell with a penalty equal to one fourth of the caster level rounded down +2.
 In which case they receive only half damage and are not subject to blind effect.
 ```
 – Immune to hold, level drain and poison.

 Disadvantages:
 – Alignment restricted to lawful good, neutral good, chaotic good, and true neutral.
-– Gains access only to Glory and Sun domains.
 – Can cast two less spells per day per level than trueclass clerics.

 ### PRIEST OF HELM
 Advantages:
 – Gains one bonus combat feat at levels 5, 10, 15 and 20.